Hunde im Stress - Hund versteckt sich und schaut verängstigt

 Stress in dogs: Recognize signs and act correctly

-Dogs often show stress through changes in behavior such as excessive barking, panting, or withdrawal.
-Common stress triggers include changes in daily routine, loud noises, or new surroundings.
+Dogs often show signs of stress through changes in behavior such as excessive barking, panting, or withdrawal.
+Common stressors include changes in their daily routine, loud noises, or new environments.
 Observe your dog closely to identify the cause and create a calm, stable environment.
-If stress persists or additional symptoms occur, veterinary advice is recommended.
+If stress persists or additional symptoms appear, veterinary advice is recommended.

-How do I know if my dog is stressed?
+How can I tell if my dog is stressed?

-Dogs display stress in a variety of ways, and it's important to recognize the subtle signs so you can react early.
+Dogs show stress in various ways, and it's important to recognize the subtle signs in order to react early.
 Here are some typical signs that your dog is stressed:

 1. Body language

-Head down and tail tucked: A stressed dog may hold his head and tail down, often tucked between his legs.
+Lowered head and tucked tail: A stressed dog may hold its head and tail lowered, often tucked between its legs.

 Averted gaze: Dogs that are stressed often avoid direct eye contact and turn their head or eyes away.

-Stressed yawning: A dog that yawns frequently, especially in unusual situations, may be under stress.
+Stressed yawning: A dog that yawns frequently, especially in unusual situations, could be under stress.

 Lip licking and nose licking: Excessive licking of the lips or nose can be a sign of nervousness or discomfort.